onefoursix/Cloudera-Impala-JDBC-Example/README.md

     $ mvn clean package

-If this is the first time you are building the project you should see messages like this showing that Maven is retrieving the JDBC jars from the local repo:
+If this is the first time you are building the project you should see messages like this showing that Maven is retrieving the JDBC jars from your local repo:

     Downloading: http://10.10.10.7:8081/nexus/content/repositories/thirdparty/com/cloudera/impala/jdbc/hive_metastore/2.5.30/hive_metastore-2.5.30.jar
     Downloading: http://10.10.10.7:8081/nexus/content/repositories/thirdparty/com/cloudera/impala/jdbc/hive_service/2.5.30/hive_service-2.5.30.jar